lifecompartmentalized/lifecompartmentalized.github.io/content/systemMap/_index.md

 layout: "paige/systemMap"
 ---

-Below is an incomplete system map of my parts.
+Below is an incomplete listing of my parts.
 This only includes parts that are well-differentiated and would like to be included on this page.
-My parts are indexed via Hex code, and each node represents one part.
+This listing does not contain any fragments, trauma-holding parts, or the relationships between the parts.
 You can click on a part to learn more about it.

 {{< cytoscape id="compselv" >}}